Willie169/Android-Non-Root/README.md

 ### Check Whether the Tor Route Setup Is Successful

 * Go to <https://check.torproject.org> to check if your Tor route succeeded.
 If yes, you will see "Congratulations.
 This browser is configured to use Tor." or similar massage in other languages.
-* Go to <https://whatismyipaddress.com> (not open source), <https://ipcheck.ing>, or other IP checking websites to see wether it's your device's IP.
+* Go to <https://whatismyipaddress.com> (not open source), <https://ipcheck.ing>, or other IP checking websites to see wether it’s your device’s IP.
 If not, your Tor route is probably successful.
 * Go to <https://www.dnsleaktest.com> (not open source), <https://ipcheck.ing>, or other DNS leak testing websites to check if there is a DNS leak.
-You will see the DNS servers you set in DNSCrypt Settings in InviZible Pro instead of your ISP's servers if there's no DNS leak.
+You will see the DNS servers you set in DNSCrypt Settings in InviZible Pro instead of your ISP’s servers if there’s no DNS leak.

 ### Configure InviZible Pro to Block Trackers without TrackerControl